gras1/LoginLogout/README.md

 - The xml comments help build the swagger documentation

 The Authenticate method has been stubbed out to return a new guid - this will be replaced as more tests are added.

+The 4th feature test requires me to implement the database and the data access and bll projects because I need to check it for the number of failed login attempts.
+This will mean that I need to add some unit tests as well.
+This all needs to be done from the "bottom upwards".

+- Run the script called "Setup and populate LoginLogout database.sql"

+To be able to connect to the MySql database run `dotnet add package MySqlConnector`